Obelix and Co.: Plot summary

-Eventually, Caesar becomes angered when he learns that Preposterus' plan is placing him in financial debt.
-To counter this, Preposterus decides to sell the abundance of menhirs to patricians on the pretext they are a symbol of great wealth and high rank.
-However, this causes problems as other provinces begin making their own menhirs to sell to the Romans, creating a growing Menhir crisis that is crippling the Roman economy and threatening a civil conflict from the Empire's workforce.
+Preposterus brings the excess stock of menhirs to Caesar, who is upset that Preposterus' plan is placing him in financial debt.
+Preposterus proposes to sell the menhirs to patricians on the pretext they are a symbol of great wealth and high rank.
+However, other provinces begin making their own menhirs to sell, creating a growing Menhir crisis that is crippling the Roman economy and threatening a civil conflict from the Empire's workforce.
 To put a stop to this, Caesar orders Preposterus to cease further trading with Gauls or face being thrown to the lions.

-Unknown to him, Obelix becomes miserable from the wealth and power he made, having never understood it all, and how much it has changed other villagers, making him wish to go back to enjoying the fun he had with Asterix and Dogmatix.
-Asterix soon hears of this and agrees to go hunting boar with him if he reverts to his old clothes, knowing that the villagers' lives are about to return to normal.
-When Preposterus arrives to announce he will not be buying another menhir, the villagers claim Obelix knew of this in advance when he called a halt in his work but did not tell them, causing him to fight with them.
-Asterix soon breaks up the fight, directing the villagers to attack the Romans for causing the whole mess they are in.
-As they head off to wreck the camp Preposterus is residing in, Obelix decides to take no part in the fight.
-While the villagers' wealth is gone, after events in Rome caused the sestertius they received to be devalued, they hold a traditional banquet to celebrate the return to normality.
+Meanwhile, Obelix becomes miserable from the wealth and power he made, having never understood it all, and how much it has changed other villagers, making him wish to go back to how life was with Asterix and Dogmatix.
+Asterix offers to go hunting boar with him if he reverts to his old clothes.
+When Preposterus arrives to announce he will stop buying menhirs, the villagers claim Obelix knew of this in advance and they fight with him.
+Asterix instead convinces the villagers to attack the Romans, and while Obelix sits out the fight, they wreck the camp and Preposterus.
+The menhir crisis caused the villagers sestertius to be devalued, and the village holds a traditional banquet to celebrate the return to normality.